diigel/diigel/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Langitpay Digital Indonesia, PT
-- 🌱 I’m currently learning Universitas Pamulang
+- 🌱 I’m currently learning Pamulang University
 - 👯 I’m looking to collaborate on Android Development